emsuru/spotify-grapher/README.md

 ## 📂 Project background
 This is my first personal project after starting to learn Python.

-The project is inspired by Eric Chiang's [original inquiry into his own streaming history](https://ericchiang.github.io/post/spotify/)
+The project is inspired by [Eric Chiang's inquiry](https://ericchiang.github.io/post/spotify/) into his own streaming history.

 Eric had access to his entire Spotify streaming history.
 I'm still waiting for mine (it takes up to 30 days) but meanwhile I got a small data set from Spotify, covering only the past year and a subset of info.
 16,490 events iso the 120,000 Eric had.